fido-device-onboard/epid-verification-service/demo/README.md

 Review the docker-compose.yml file and follow instructions in the file to customize for your environment.

 # Docker Commands

+NOTE:  `sudo` can be removed for docker commands to instill the principle of least privilege by adding a user to docker group in Ubuntu [REFER](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 ## Start the Docker Container
 * Use the following command to start the Docker container.